dfianuale/IS373/virtualization.md

 * As aforementioned, due to VMs having their own kernel, containers can run inside a VM, and this is common practice in the real world.
 * Both containers and VMs run in isolation to other instances of themselves, which is convenient because it prevents unwanted interaction between instances.

+## How do virtual machines work?
+Virtual machines are, at the most basic level, self-contained servers that use software instead of hardware for operations.
+The virtual macine server includes alloted RAM, CPU, storage, and a network interface, effectively emulating a real computer.
+The key difference is that instead of these resources being stored on dedicated hardware like with a pre-built computer, they are borrowed from the host machine server, and can be reallocated to other virtual machines as necessary.

 ## Oracle VirtualBox
 There are many softwares available online that can be used to create and run a virtual machine.
-Such softwares are called "hypervisors", and a few examples of commonly used hypervisors are Oracle VM VirtualBox, VMWare Workstation, and Microsoft Hyper-V, among others.
+Such softwares are called "hypervisors", and their main purpose is to manage virtual machines and keep them isolated from one another to prevent unwanted interactions.
+Some examples of commonly used hypervisors are Oracle VM VirtualBox, VMWare Workstation, and Microsoft Hyper-V, among others.
 This documentation will teach how to install and use Oracle VM VirtualBox.

 VirtualBox is a Type 2 hypervisor (hosted), which means the VM runs inside of a dedicated test environment on one's operating system.
 Some hypervisors are Type 1 (bare-metal) instead, meaning they run the VM directly on the host machine's hard drive.